cloud-ark/kubediscovery/README.md

 ## What is it?

-kubediscovery is a tool that helps you find dynamic information about your cluster.
+kubediscovery is a tool that helps you find dynamic composition tree of Kubernetes Objects.
-Examples of such information include - dynamic composition tree of Kubernetes Objects, current and past values of config maps, actions that have been performed within your cluster.
-Today it is not straightforward to find out this information about your cluster.

-kubediscovery is a Kubernetes Aggregated API Server that solves this problem.
-The information obtained from kubediscovery can be used to determine how your cluster has evolved over time (its provenance/lineage).
-Using this information one can answer questions such as:

-- How many deployments have occurred on a cluster?

-- What actions have been executed on a cluster?

-- How configuration values have changed over time?

-Current kubediscovery supports showing dynamic composition tree of Kubernetes Objects.
 In Kubernetes there are top-level resources which are composed of other resources.
-For example, a Deployment is composed of a ReplicaSet which in turn is composed of one or more Pods.
+For example, a Deployment is composed of a ReplicaSet which in turn is composed of one or more Pods. kubediscovery is a Kubernetes Aggregated API Server that solves this problem.
-Using kubediscovery you can find out this information easily today.

 ## How does it work?